JChua03/Cyclistic/README.md

 While looking through the data, I noticed that:
   1. There are `NULL` in the dataset.
-  2. Some of the start station and end station consist of data where the bikes are sent to maintenance/testing.
-This needs to be removed.
+  2. Some of the `start_station` and `end_station` consists of data where the bikes are sent to maintenance or testing which needs to be removed.

 ```sql